-FUE (Follicular Unit Extraction) is a procedure to extract, or to ‘harvest’, donor hair in the follicular unit hair transplantation technique.
-In Follicular Unit Extraction procedure, a tool is utilized for creating a tiny, circular incision around follicular unit, in the skin, thus separating it successfully from the tissue surrounding it.
-Then, the unit is directly extracted (pulled) from the scalp to leave a tiny open hole.
+FUE (Follicular Unit Extraction) is a procedure used to extract follicular units of hair.
+In this procedure, a small circular incision around a follicular unit is made on the skin, separating it from the surrounding tissues.
+This follicular unit is removed by direct extraction from the scalp, leaving a tiny open hole.

-The procedure includes extraction of individual follicular units present on the scalp’s backside (benefactor territory) and to transplant them to the bare area (beneficiary territory).
-The follicles, however, need to be concentrated on the last hair bearing region.
-Follicles that are concentrated close towards the neck’s scruff or the crown might have hair sparseness, in case the contributor area is powerless to go bald.
+The extraction procedure involves the removal of individual follicular units present on the back of the scalp (benefactor territory) and its transplantation to the bare area (beneficiary territory).
+The follicles need to be taken from the last hair bearing region.
+Follicles that are located close to the neck’s scruff or the crown may have hair sparseness; in that case the contributor area is likely to go bald.